-Title: J/618/3737 Effective skills, qualities and attitudes for learning and work Level: 2 Credit Value: 3 GLH: 22 Learning Outcomes Assessment Criteria The learner will: The learner can: Understand a range of positive qualities, attitudes and behaviours for learning and work 1.1 Explain the importance of positive qualities, attitudes and behaviours for employment 1.2 Describe appropriate codes of conduct 1.3 Describe the importance of: adaptability and flexibility motivation enthusiasm commitment professionalism 1.4 Reflect on their positive qualities, attitudes and behaviours for learning and work Understand why effective communication is important 2.1 Explain the importance of effective verbal and non-verbal communication 2.2 Describe how to communicate effectively face-to-face with colleagues or customers 2.3 Describe how to communicate effectively with colleagues or customers who are not present 2.4 Explain ideas using technical language where appropriate 2.5 Give examples of different forms of written communication and when they are used 2.6 Describe the possible impact of inappropriate use of social network sites
+Title: J/618/3737 Effective skills, qualities and attitudes for learning and work Level: 2 Credit Value: 3 GLH: 22 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand a range of positive qualities, attitudes and behaviours for learning and work 1.1 Explain the importance of positive qualities, attitudes and behaviours for employment 1.2 Describe appropriate codes of conduct 1.3 Describe the importance of: adaptability and flexibility motivation enthusiasm commitment professionalism 1.4 Reflect on their positive qualities, attitudes and behaviours for learning and work 2.
+Understand why effective communication is important 2.1 Explain the importance of effective verbal and non-verbal communication 2.2 Describe how to communicate effectively face-to-face with colleagues or customers 2.3 Describe how to communicate effectively with colleagues or customers who are not present 2.4 Explain ideas using technical language where appropriate 2.5 Give examples of different forms of written communication and when they are used 2.6 Describe the possible impact of inappropriate use of social network sites 3.
+Be able to work effectively 3.1 Identify the tasks that need to be done and the deadlines 3.2 Produce a plan for the working day 3.3 Work safely following health and safety guidelines 3.4 Carry out multiple tasks or projects 3.5 Complete tasks to required standard and deadlines 3.6 Reflect on their work and identify ways of working more effectively Additional information

-3. Be able to work effectively 3.1 Identify the tasks that need to be done and the deadlines 3.2 Produce a plan for the working day 3.3 Work safely following health and safety guidelines 3.4 Carry out multiple tasks or projects 3.5 Complete tasks to required standard and deadlines 3.6 Reflect on their work and identify ways of working more effectively Additional information 1.4 A minimum of 3 positive qualities, attitudes and behaviours must be provided 2.5 A minimum of 3 different forms of written communication must be provided Unit aim (s) The aim of this unit is to help the learner to be able to demonstrate positive qualities, attitudes and behaviours for learning and work, and to communicate and work effectively.
-Assessment requirements This unit is assessed through portfolio of evidence.
+Unit aim (s) The aim of this unit is to help the learner to be able to demonstrate positive qualities, attitudes and behaviours for learning and work, and to communicate and work effectively.